-After an April 30 flooding disaster, residents say the street has only gotten worse.
-The Spring Creek sewer overflow facility malfunctioned during a major rainstorm that night causing the sewers in Lindenwood to back up, flooding the streets.
+The street has been in a bad condition for years but began to worsen after an April 30 flooding disaster, residents said.
+The Spring Creek sewer overflow facility, maintained by the DEP, malfunctioned during a major rainstorm that night causing the sewers in Lindenwood to back up, flooding the streets.